amoallim15/honest-osmtogeojson/README.md

-# honest-osm-to-geojson
+# honest-osmtogeojson
-honest-osm-to-geojson is a python module that converts OSM data represented in (XML format) into a GeoJSON data represented in (JSON).
+honest-osmtogeojson is a python module that converts OSM data represented in (XML format) into a GeoJSON data represented in (JSON), inspired by the JavaScript module osmtogeojson.